layerswap/project-stork/README.md

  bool claimFundsImmediately) public
 ```

-Upon calling the Stork contract, the associated [Javascript code](/chainlink-functions/stork-twitter.js) is sent to the DON - nodes execute the code and [write the result to the contract](/chainlink-functions/contracts/Stork.sol#L75).
+Upon calling the Stork contract, the associated [Javascript code](/chainlink-functions/stork-twitter.js) is sent to the DON - nodes independently execute the code (which class Twitter API to validate the access token and extracts the user's Twitter handle) and [write the result to the contract](/chainlink-functions/contracts/Stork.sol#L75).
 Through this process, the contract verifies that the `msg.Sender` owns the `@elonmusk` handle and establishes the mapping between the handle and the on-chain address.

 Once this verification is complete, the user can claim the funds by calling the Stork contract.